Glossary

 • Do you know who is photographing your child and where those photos are being posted?

-• Does your child understand that once something is posted on the internet, texted, tweeted, etc. it is permanent…even if it is deleted?
+• Does your child understand that once something is posted on the Internet, texted, sent in a chat on a game, etc. it is permanent…even if it is deleted?

-• Does your child know not to share or post any personal information about themselves – pictures, address, email address, phone number – online?
+• Does your child know not to post any personal information about themselves – pictures, address, email address, phone number, school, etc. – online?

-• Does your child understand that posting any personal information about others is inappropriate?
+• Does your child understand that sharing or posting any personal information about others is inappropriate?

-• Does your child understand that communicating with someone they don’t know online is very dangerous because they never know with whom they are actually communicating?
+• Does your child understand that communicating with someone they don’t know online is very dangerous because they never know who they are actually communicating with?

 • Does your child understand that chat rooms are dangerous?